benchase33/blog_copy/_posts/2022-06-10-confounding_modification.md

 lifespan, even though none exists in the data!
 Remember, we created our data such that **only** weight impacts lifespan.
-Failing to include weight as a predictor here would incorrectly lead us to the conclusion that undergoign surgery reduces an individual’s lifespan.
+Failing to include weight as a predictor here would incorrectly lead us to the conclusion that undergoing surgery reduces an individual’s lifespan.
 Now, let’s see what changes if we properly handle the confounder, weight, and include it as a predictor in the linear regression model: